I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The town that they visit is Newtown, a bustling metropolis compared to the endless cornfield that the Hess family sees outside their windows, but this town’s population is barely over 2,000 residents.
-Still, it has a book store, a pizza shop, a pharmacy, and even an army recruitment center.
-Still, it’s not the type of place that is equipped to handle an extraterrestrial attack, leaving them to hole up in their house while the invasion plays out.
+It contains a book store, a pizza shop, a pharmacy, and even an army recruitment center.
+Still, it’s not the type of place that is equipped to handle an extraterrestrial attack, leaving the family to vulnerably to hole up in their house while the invasion plays out.

 Sequoyah, OK – Where the Heart Is (2000)